 The SEN Team

 Our SEN Co-ordinator (SENCO) is Mrs Rachel Forward and she has the responsibility of co-ordinating special educational needs within the school.
-As well as being SENCO, she is also a class teacher two days a week.
+Whilst she is on maternity leave, Mrs Lynn Millis is carting as SENCO.

-Mrs Forward is closely supported by Mrs Caroline Stone, our Inclusion Manager, who has a wide knowledge of SEND and a specific specialism in Therapeutic Play Therapy.
+Mrs Forward/Mrs Millis is closely supported by Mrs Caroline Stone, our Inclusion Manager, who has a wide knowledge of SEND and a specific specialism in Therapeutic Play Therapy.
 The school also employs a number of Teaching Assistants, some of whom work 1:1 with specific children.

-If you have any questions regarding the SEN provision at Hildenborough CEP School, then please contact Mrs Forward via the Enquiry Form.
+If you have any questions regarding the SEN provision at Hildenborough CE Primary School, then please contact Mrs Forward/Mrs Millis or Mrs Stone via the Enquiry Form.

 The Information Advisory Service Kent (IASK) is an invaluable resource to parents.
 IASK support families of children with special needs or disabilities.
 They hope to empower young people and their parents to make informed choices about their education and communicate confidently their views.
 Information about how they may be able to help can be found on their website here, alongside some really helpful downloads about SEND across Kent.